Science of Art Restoration

 How long does it take?

-Current turn around time for restorations is approximately 8-12 weeks.
-Rush jobs can be done for an additional charge.
+Current turn around time for restorations is approximately over 12 weeks.
+Rush jobs can sometimes be done for an additional charge.

 How much does it cost?